julep-ai/julep/README.md

 *****

 > [!NOTE]
-> 👨‍💻 Here for the devfest.ai event?
+> 👨‍💻 Here for the devfest.ai event ?
 Join our [Discord](https://discord.com/invite/JTSBGRZrzj) and check out the details below.

 <details>
 <summary><b>🌟 Contributors and DevFest.AI Participants</b> (Click to expand)</summary>